Authentication & Authorization

 async session({ session, token }) {

-session.user.role = token.role;
+session.user.role = token.role as string;

-session.user.id = token.id;
+session.user.id = token.id as string;

 return session;